Career Definition of a Sales Support Associate

 Career Outlook and Salary

-The median annual income PayScale reported for sales support associates was $41,842 in 2017.
-From 2016 to 2026 the U.S. Bureau of Labor Statistics (BLS) expects that the average rate of job growth for all occupations will be 7%.
+The median annual income PayScale reported for sales support associates was $43,925 in 2020.
+From 2018 to 2028 the U.S. Bureau of Labor Statistics (BLS) expects that the average rate of job growth for all occupations will be 5%.
 Sales support associates are part of the BLS classification for 'sales and related workers, all other'.
-During the same ten-year period, the BLS expects this occupational field will see a job growth rate of 10%, which is faster-than-average growth.
+During the same ten-year period, the BLS expects this occupational field will see a job growth rate of 5%, which is average in growth.

 Sales support associates work in a career that combines some sales-related tasks with customer service duties so those who are considering entering this field may also be interested in other sales or customer service occupations.
 Links to information about a number of careers in these fields can be found below.